 The field is considered a more stable area.
 Both the International Residential Code (IRC) and USG, the manufacturer of Sheetrock, say that maximum field screw spacing for wall drywall is 16 inches.
 Some builders like to space fasteners tighter than that, so they go down to 12 inches.

 Horizontal (ceiling) placement creates far more stress on drywall and on drywall screws than vertical (wall) placement.
 The entire weight of the sheet is now carried by upside-down screws.

-Industry pros often recommend 8" edge placement--the same as for wall edges.
-Others like to reduce that number to 7".
+Industry professionals often recommend 8-inch edge placement, which is the same as for wall edges.
+Others like to reduce that number to 7 inches.

-Both IRC and USG recommend that ceiling field spacing should be no greater than 12".
+Both IRC and USG recommend that ceiling field spacing should be no greater than 12 inches apart.

 Screw distances, for the most part, determine the pattern.

 However, for edge screws, you may wish to try to set up your distances so that screws on adjoining panels are staggered on a shared stud.
 This reduces the possibility of having two crumbled drywall edges in the same spot.

 Field screws do not benefit by being staggered.
 It is your choice as to whether you stagger them or keep them running even with each other.
 Some pros believe staggered field screws help better distribute weight loads.
 Other pros think that lining up field screws in rows is structurally better because it mimics the effect of having a framing member in that position.

 Construction adhesive such as Liquid Nails can be used on studs and joists in conjunction with (but not as a replacement for) drywall screws.
 Running a bead of glue on the stud or joist prior to screwing on the panel exponentially increases strength between the panels and members.